-PJM rules (Table 12-43) define a transmission outage request as On Time or Late based on the planned outage duration and the time of submission.
-The rule has stricter submission requirements for transmission outage requests planned for longer than 30 days.
+The MMU recommends that PJM reevaluate all transmission outage tickets as On Time or Late as if they were new requests when an outage is rescheduled and apply the standard rules for late submissions to any such outages. requests planned for longer than 30 days.
 In order to avoid the stricter submission requirement, some transmission owners divided the duration of outage requests longer than 30 days into shorter segments for the same equipment and submitted one request for each segment.
 The MMU recommends that PJM not permit transmission owners to divide long duration outages into smaller segments to avoid complying with the requirements for long duration outages.